Hi there, I’m Nicola–pleased to meet you!

 I am a theatre artist residing in Langley, BC: Kwantlen, Katzie, Semiahmoo and Matsqui territory.

-While I am a trained actor, my current focus and passion is directing.
-I started directing in 2017 for local companies in the Fraser Valley area, and then applied and was accepted to a year-long directing apprenticeship at Pacific Theatre, a professional theatre company in Vancouver.
-After the apprenticeship, I founded Little Dipper Theatre Co. along with some local artists with a passion for contributing to the theatre culture in Langley, BC.
-We believed there was room in the Langley theatre ecology for a semi-professional theatre company that focuses on women’s stories, Canadian works, new works and classic scripts.
-To our surprise, we have found ourselves meeting a need in Vancouver as well, with many actors from Vancouver auditioning for us and bussing out to rehearsals.
-We work with artists all around the Fraser Valley at all levels of experience.
+While I am a trained actor with a BA in Theatre, my current focus and passion is directing and producing.
+I started directing in 2017 for companies in the Fraser Valley, and later applied and was accepted to a year-long directing apprenticeship at Pacific Theatre.
+After the apprenticeship, I founded Little Dipper Theatre Co. in Langley with some local artists who also had a passion for contributing to the local theatre culture and creating work that challenged us as artists.
+We believe there is a need in the Langley theatre ecology for a semi-professional theatre company that focuses on women’s stories, Canadian works, new works and classic scripts.
+We work with artists from all around the Fraser Valley and Vancouver at all levels of experience.
 I continue to work both with Little Dipper as well as other local theatre companies.

 Tech Week for Gallery 7 Theatre’s Pride and Prejudice